Moray Walks, Places to Walk

 Scarp cars

 Once back on to the tarred road, at the fork keep right, when you get to the shed at the end of the road turn right on to West St. Halfway along you will see a waterfall on the Burn of Fochabers and a wooden foot bridge running over it.
-Go over the bridge then take the next left on to George St. This will take you to Fochabers Square.
+Go over the bridge then take the next right on to George St. This will take you to Fochabers Square.
 On the other side of the road opposite the fountain you will see a large streetlamp that commemorates the opening of the scheme.
 Which is a great way to finish the walk.

 From the square you can just go along the High St past the traffic lights and bowling green and you will return to the carpark.
 There are a few cafes on the High St and a lovely ice-cream shop if you fancy some refreshments after your adventure.